I build software, design processes, and make art.

 What I Believe

 I believe we were created, and that I was put on this planet to make it better for my children and their children's children.
-I believe strongly in self-ownership and responsibility.
-If something needs to be done, I take responsibility for making it happen.
-If something fails, I own it, learn from it, and fix it.
+Our actions ripple — through the people closest to us and down through generations we'll never meet — so being a force for good isn't just an opportunity, it's an obligation.
+I will be someone who builds up, not one who tears down.
+I believe strongly in self-ownership and responsibility: if something needs to be done, I take responsibility for making it happen; if something fails, I own it, learn from it, and fix it.
 That applies to work, family, and life.
-I care about people.
-I believe success means bringing others up with you.
-I believe honesty builds trust faster than polish.
-I try to leave places and people better than I found them.
+I care about people, and I believe success means bringing others up with you.
+I believe honesty builds trust faster than polish, and I try to leave every place and person better than I found them.

 Projects